 ONE setting and one setting only for your washing machine: “cold” and “XL”.
 Washing with hot water is literally throwing money and energy down the drain.
 With advancements in washing machine design as well as in detergents, cold water does the job just fine for cleaning clothes.
 Hot water is actually overkill except for seriously soiled laundry.
 Hot water also does real damage to clothes, shrinking, fading and wearing fabrics down.

 TWO heating settings on your thermostats.
+Don’t have a smart stat?
+No problem!
 Program your home’s thermostats to match the schedule you are Home and Away (or Asleep).
 When home, set the thermostat for 68 deg.
 F. When you are out of the house for work or school, or sleeping, lower the setting to 62 deg.
 F. Ramp the heat back up a half hour before you return home.
 This will leave your home nice and toasty; plus you avoid paying for heating a home with no one in it.
 Same with bed time.
 Schedule the thermostat setting down for a time once you and your family are in bed, and have the heat come back up before the first person wakes up.
-It’s been shown that we experience a multitude of health benefits when we sleep with lower room temperatures (60-68 deg.
+We experience a multitude of health benefits when we sleep with lower room temperatures (60-68 deg.
 F.), so not only will you save money and energy, you’ll improve your health too!

 Bottom line savings – $-$$ Depending on the size and weather-tightness of your home and the type of heating system installed, you can save 6-10% of your annual energy costs ($85-$140).